xyf3333/RoadDetection/README.md

 ## Installation

 The code should run using Python version 3.*.

-The necessary libraries are: numpy, rospy, adafruit_servokit, std_msgs, cv2
+The necessary libraries are: numpy, rospy, adafruit_servokit, std_msgs, OpenCV

 ## File Descriptions